 Peter Yeung is an award-winning freelance journalist based in Paris who covers a broad range of beats including climate, global health, migration, human rights, biodiversity, Indigenous cultures, and cities, often through a critical, solutions-orientated lens.
-He specialises in on-the-ground reporting about under-covered issues involving and giving a voice to the world’s most marginalised groups, filing stories from across Europe, Asia, Africa and the Americas, usually with a camera, drone, and new piece of tech in hand.
-He focuses on non-extractive and low-carbon reporting, travelling overland and often by public transport across several months, and works with local reporters whenever it is financially viable as a freelancer.
-As much as possible, he uses digital storytelling, data analysis and visualisation in his reporting.
-He speaks English, French and Spanish fluently (as well as some other languages to a very mediocre level), is a licensed drone operator, a PADI Advanced scuba diver and has received Hostile Environment training for reporting in high-risk areas.
+He specialises in on-the-ground reporting about under-covered issues involving and giving a voice to the world’s most marginalised groups, filing stories from across Europe, Asia, Africa and the Americas.
+He aims for non-extractive, trauma-informed, impact-driven and low-carbon reporting, generally travelling overland and by public transport during trips that last several months, and collaborates with local reporters whenever it is financially viable as a freelancer.
+With a focus on visual journalism, Peter usually has a camera, drone, or new piece of tech in hand, and uses digital storytelling, data analysis and visualisation as much as possible in his reporting.
+He speaks English, French and Spanish fluently (as well as a few other languages to a very mediocre level), is a licensed drone pilot, a PADI Advanced-certified scuba diver and has received Hostile Environment training to report in high-risk areas, including war zones.

 Impact of his work includes a $100 millioninvestment from the Global Fund to "scale up of community health services" in 10 African countries, after reporting for The BBC on underfunding issues from that provider in Liberia; a pledge by the UK Government to invest £30 millioninto Kenya’s Early Warning Systems that came two months after a report for The Telegraph noting shortfalls in funding; a$15 million fund announced for a pioneering scheme he reported on for NPR about child mortality reduction in Mali, with the nonprofit involved noting the “global attention” his article created; a $3 million climate fund for Indigenous peoples in Indonesia announced after reporting for the Washington Post on the issue, andthe Mayor of London announced a £300,000 outreach team specifically citing figures uncovered through his reporting on rough sleepers on London’s night buses.